 When to Call the Police After an Auto Accident

-When a car accident results in personal injury, it’s in both parties’ best interest to notify the police.
+When a motor vehicle accident results in personal injury, it’s in both parties’ best interest to notify the police.
 If the person you hit complains of neck or back injury, this could be a red flag for an impending lawsuit.
 Calling the police ensures a fair and balanced report of the cause of the accident that attorneys can use a reference later.
 Keep a copy of the police report for your own insurance claim.

 If damages in an accident appear to exceed $1,000, it’s best to call the police.
 It doesn’t take a major collision to rack up $1,000 in repair costs, especially if it involves a newer model vehicle.
 Calling the police when there are damages gives your insurance company a clear pictures of how the accident happened and what percentage you were at fault for causing the property damage.
 It can also help compensate you for your own vehicle’s damage if someone else was at fault.
 If you don’t know the extent of injury or damage in a minor accident, it’s always better to be safe and call the police.